~Count Ferril Baines, Lion Age 561

 A Commander may elect to personally oversee the battle of their Forces using the Wage War Downtime Action.
 If the Commander takes this action, their presence and direct command on the field gives a bonus to the Chaos of Battle roll equal to their Morale Skill.
 However, the Commander is subject to Risk, and may be injured, maimed, or even killed in the fighting, especially if their Force loses the battle.

 The Units are set side by side, and each row of Units attacks the one across from it simultaneously, doing it’s Strength in damage to the other Unit’s Resilience.
 If the Unit runs out of Resilience, it falls back and leaves the Battle.
-Any remaining Units will slide upward to fill gaps in the Formation, and another round of simultaneous attacks begins.
-If a Unit has no enemy Unit across from it, it can’t attack anything unless it has a special ability to do so.
+Any remaining Units will slide upward to fill gaps in the Formation, and make an attack if they haven’t been able to this round.
+After that, a new round of simultaneous attacks begins.
+If a Unit never has an enemy Unit across from it, it can’t attack anything unless it has a special ability to do so.

 When one Force runs out of Units, the battle is over.
 The losing Force Routes, it gains the Despair and Disarray statuses, and 1 Unit at random is killed.
 It flees back through a Friendly Province along its supply line, or else in a random friendly Province if it cannot do so.
 If a Force has no way to flee through a friendly Province, the entire Force is annihilated.
 The victorious Force gains Battle Experience and Hope.